Directions to the Tori

 The importance of nature shows in Finnish name history.
 There are plenty of first names and even more of the surnames taken from the nature-vocabulary.
 Rather than describing a person by their profession (ex.
 Smith, Taylor, Fisher, Baker…) in 1921 when it became mandatory for one to have a surname, Finns named themselves by their houses or nearby elements of nature.
 (Joki, Kivi, Kallio, Lehto).
 Join for this interesting chapter of Finnish surname history and learn to pronounce Finnish words.
 If you have ever wondered why nature is so important for Finns, or why do you feel so connected with nature, this might be an explanation you have been looking for.

-Writing Workshop - Susan Cloutier & Charlotte Locke
+Activity: Writing Workshop - Susan Cloutier & Charlotte Locke, limit 12

 2:45pm-4:45pm